MOSEK/mosek.rust/doc/source/api.rst

 ``bux``

-Input the linear part of an optimization problem.
+Input the linear part of an optimization task in one function call.

-The non-zeros of :math:`A` are inputted column-wise in the format described in Section :ref:`optimizer-intro-cmo-rmo-matrix`.

-For an explained code example see Section :ref:`optimizer-apiintro-linear-optimization` and Section :ref:`optimizer-matrix-formats`.

 .. index:: is_dou_par_name